Debu922/BCS_Workshop_Apr_20/README.md

+# BCS Online Workshop Apr 2020

+This is the fork of the workshop repoisotry and contains the overall assignment as performed by me (Debaditya Bhattacharya).
+The analysis of the final project can be found [here](Psychophysics\Assignment\VisualSearchExperimentAnalysis190254.pdf)

+ LEGACY!
+    |
+    |
+    |
+    V
 # Brain and Cognitive Society Online Workshop Apr '20

 This repository contains all the lectures and workshop materials for the workshop conducted during March-April 2020.
 The goal of this workshop is to teach the basics of different technical skills needed for studying brain science to reverse engineer human brain/intelligence to create more general and intelligent AI's for the future world.
 It covers a range of topics, including: